alex028502/linux-on-old-mac-notes/readme.md

 So just make sure "Enable mouse clicks with touchpad" is unchecked.

-In that configuration window, underneath the red circle, there are some two finger and three finger right and middle click emulation checkboxes.
-Leave those unchecked, because if you use them, you will want to also turn off the current right and middle click system.
-That is covered [here](#no-clicking-areas)
+In that configuration window, underneath the red circle, there are some two finger and three finger right and middle click emulation checkboxes, covered [here](#no-clicking-areas)

 ### screenshots